inezd24/PopulationGenetics/README.md

 done
 ```

 8. Run a test with chromopainterv2 for the selected chromosomes.
-This will be necessary for when we run
+This will be necessary for when we run chromopainter for all chromosomes.
 ```
 for chr in {1,5,8,15}; do ~/finestructure/ChromoPainterv2 -g nonLD_phased${chr}.phase -r chr${chr}.recombfile -t nonLD_phased${chr}.ids -o chr${chr}_EM10 -a 0 0 -i 10 -in -iM
 done
 ```

+After this > chromocombine and finestructure can work.